aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivottable/_index.md

 ### tag {#tag--}

-Gets a string saved with the PivotTable report.
+Gets and sets a user-defined string that is associated with this PivotTable view.

 ```javascript
 tag : string;